Current as of July 2018 | Download print version (in PDF)

 - It must comply with all laws and regulations governing its formation and operations; and

-- Like civil associations and foundations, it must not provide any form of compensation (including lodging, food, and similar expenses) to any members of its governing or auditing board that represents more than 50% of the annual average of the three highest salaries of administrative staff [ITL, Article 20, final paragraph].
-This limitation does not apply to a board member who also performs additional functions for the organization, such as serving as the general manager [Decree 1,344/98, Article 44].
+- Like civil associations and foundations, it must not provide any form of compensation (including lodging, food, and similar expenses) to any members of its governing or auditing board that represents more than 50 percent of the annual average of the three highest salaries of administrative staff (ITL Article 20).
+This limitation does not apply to a board member who also performs additional functions for the organization, such as serving as the general manager (Decree 1344/98 Article 44).

 Argentina provides limited tax incentives for philanthropy.
-A taxpayer can deduct qualifying donations, up to 5% of the taxable base.
+A taxpayer can deduct qualifying donations, up to 5 percent of the taxable base.
 Not all tax-exempt NPOs are eligible to receive tax-deductible donations.

 Civil associations and foundations:

-- Not-for-profit charitable medical assistance, including the care and protection of children, the aged, the handicapped, and the disabled;
+- Not-for-profit charitable social and medical assistance, including the care and protection of children, the aged, the handicapped, and the disabled;

 - Scientific and technology research certified by the Technology and Science Secretary from the Education and Culture Ministry;